lcswillems/rl-starter-files/README.md

 ### Training

-`./scripts/train.py` enable you to load a model, train it with the actor-critic algorithms and save it.
+`scripts/train.py` enables you to load a model, train it with the actor-critic algorithms and save it.

 2 arguments are required:
 - `--algo ALGO`: name of the actor-critic algorithm.